iliafilimonov1/shopping-cart/README.md

 - Download application
 - Run terminal inside this folder
 - Run yarn install for install dependencies
-- Start JSON Server with command `json-server --watch db.json`
+- Start JSON Server with command `npm run server`
-- After that, run `npx run dev` for running the project
+- After that, run `npm run dev` for running the project

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.